MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 ### MobileFirst Platform Foundation client and server SDKs &amp; APIs
 MobileFirst Platform Foundation provides client-side SDKs for Cordova applications as well as for Native platforms (iOS, Android and Windows 8.1 Universal &amp; Windows 10 UWP).
 Server-side APIs for adapter development are available as well.

-To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
-To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials category.
+* To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
+* To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials category.

 #### Manual installation
 If the MobileFirst SDKs were downloaded as part of the MobileFirst Platform Foundation Development Kit Installer, [visit the user  documentation](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html) for setup instructions.

 ## Applications and adapters development
-You can use your preferred code editor or alternative IDEs, such as Atom.io, Visual Studio Code, Eclipse, IntelliJ and others, to implement applications and adapters.
+You can use your preferred code editor, such as Atom.io, Visual Studio Code, Eclipse, IntelliJ and others, to implement applications and adapters.

 For adapters develpment, refer to the [Adapters](../../adapters/) category as well as to the [Developing Adapters in IDEs](../../adapters/developing-adapters) and [testing and debugging adapters](../../adapters/testing-and-debugging-adapters) tutorials.

-> <b>Note:</b> API auto-completion is available only in Typescript-supporting IDEs.
+> **Note:** API auto-completion is available only in Typescript-supporting editors.

 ## Tutorials to follow next
 Visit the [All Tutorials](../../all-tutorials/) page and select a tutorials category to follow next.